rscopes/rescope/doc/Scope.md

 ```
 ## Events

-Rescope use the concept of "Stability", so there only 4 events :
+ReScope use the concept of "Stability", so there only 4 events :

  - "stable"     (when the store current state is sync with the store data)
  - "unstable"   (see "Stability" below)